Battle of Chudniv: Battle of Lyubar (14–25 September)

-The Russian army was surprised near Lubar on 14 September.
-Shermetev's front guard was wiped out, and Sheremetev – who until then had failed to send a single scouting party and suddenly realized what was to be an easy victory was a death trap – decided to take defensive positions in a fortified camp.
-Numerical superiority of the Polish forces, lack of supplies and several minor defeats convinced him to break away on 26 September.
-The plan succeeded at first but Polish forces caught the Russian army during its crossing of the Iber River, and captured or destroyed a significant portion of the remaining Russian artillery and supplies.
-The Polish forces caught up again with the Russians on 27 September, near Chudniv.
+On 14 (4) September, the Russian army was surprised near Liubar, leading to the Battle of Lyubar.
+Shermetev's vanguard was wiped out, and Sheremetev – who until then had failed to send a single scouting party and suddenly realized what was to be an easy victory was a death trap – decided to take defensive positions in a fortified camp.
+The Muscovite army was blocked, and on 16 (6) September, there was a battle with the main Commonwealth army.

+Battle of Kutyszcze (26 September)

+Numerical superiority of the Polish forces, lack of supplies and several minor defeats convinced him to break away on 26 (16) September, and join up with the army of Yurii Khmelnytsky in the formation of a Wagenburg.
+The plan succeeded at first, but Polish forces caught the Russian army during its crossing of a swamp (or "the muddy river Ibr", a tributary of the Teteriv), and captured or destroyed a significant portion of the remaining Russian artillery and supplies: one third of the Russian camp.

+Battle of Chudniv

+Early hostilities (27 September – 5 October)

+The next day, on 27 (17) September, the Polish forces caught up again with the Russians, who had encamped on the banks of the Teteriv near Chudniv.
+The Commonwealth forces were blocking the Russian army.
 At that point, the Russian and Cossack armies had lost about 1,000 troops, and the Poles about 100 (not counting the wounded).
 Sheremetev also received a minor reinforcement by attaching Chudniv's garrison (about 1,000 troops) to his main army.

-Battle

 Sheremetev decided to stop the Poles by repeating his previous tactics.
 He burned the town on the side the Poles were approaching from, and created a new camp on the other side of the river.
 The Poles took the other bank, including the local fort, which Sheremetev abandoned, and which provided them with a useful stronghold and observation point.
 The Tatars drove the Russians foraging parties into their main camp, but for now no major encounters took place.
 The Poles were however able to surround the Russian camp, and started engineering works designed to flood their camp.